 5.3.
-Effects of Aggregate Past, Present, and Reasonably Foreseeable Future Actions
+Effects of Aggregate Past, Present, and Reasonably Foreseeable Actions

-The NEPA and the Council on Environmental Quality (CEQ) regulations, as amended in 2022 (87 FR 23453, April 20, 2022), under which this EIS is prepared, also requires an analysis of the potential cumulative effects of a proposed action and its alternatives.
+The NEPA and the CEQ regulations at 40 CFR Subpart A, as amended in 2022 (87 FR 23453, April 20, 2022), under which this EIS is prepared, also requires an analysis of the potential cumulative effects of a proposed action and its alternatives.
 An EIS must consider cumulative effects when determining whether an action significantly affects environmental quality.
 The CEQ regulations for implementing NEPA define cumulative effects as:

 effects on the environment that result from the incremental effects of the action when added to the effects of other past, present, and reasonably foreseeable actions regardless of what agency (Federal or non-Federal) or person undertakes such other actions.
-Cumulative effects can result from individually minor but collectively significant actions taking place over a period of time (40 CFR 1508.1(g)(3)).
+Cumulative effects can result from actions with individually minor but collectively significant effects taking place over a period of time (40 CFR 1508.1(i)(3)).